Honoring Native Americans through Giving

 Throughout history, Native American communities have experienced one-sided treatment in the provision of supplies — there is little, if any, connection between needs identified by tribal communities and goods delivered or dumped on reservations.
 PWNA is committed to providing high quality, useful products that reservation partners specifically request to enhance their programs or meet pressing needs in their communities.

-TOMS selected NRC (now PWNA) as their first domestic Giving Partner to address need and advance health and education in underserved communities and we look forward to continuing this partnership.
+TOMS selected Partnership with Native Americans (PWNA) as their first domestic Giving Partner to address need and advance health and education in underserved communities and we look forward to continuing this partnership.
 Annually, TOMS makes significant gift-in-kind donations that put shoes and winter boots on the feet of Native American youth, often in conjunction with PWNA-supported back-to-school events and school supply distributions.

 TOMS Founder Blake Mycoskie shares, “the TOMS and PWNA partnership is an incredibly valuable one.
 Not only do we have the opportunity to distribute new TOMS Shoes to children in reservation communities, but we are also able to truly understand how Giving works in the field and how shoes play just a small role in development of entire communities.”

 At one shoe distribution in 2014, PWNA collaborated with the Johns Hopkins Center for American Indian Health (JHU), a long-time partner on the Navajo Reservation in Chinle, Arizona.
 Working together, staff from JHU and PWNA, along with community volunteers, fitted students in grades 1-12 for new shoes from TOMS.
 JHU also sponsored fitness games and health education to promote public health services available to parents.